+A great variety of techniques have been proposed in the literature for detection of transitions in video sequences.
 Most of the techniques proposed for cut detection rely on the similarity between consecutive frames, and assume that a cut is produced when the similarity measurement is under some threshold.
 Depending on the distance measurements, algorithms can be grouped broadly into three categories: pixel, block and histogram-based systems.
-Pixel based systems typically measure the difference between consecutive frames using the mean absolute frame difference (MAFD) [8].
-Block based systems [9], aim to reduce the contribution of camera and objects motion.
+Pixel based systems ([3, 1]) typically measure the difference between consecutive frames using the mean absolute frame difference (MAFD):

+$$MAFD(n) = \frac{1}{IJ} \sum{i=1}^{I} \sum{j=1}^{J} |f_n(i,j) - f{n-1}(i,j)| \quad (1)$$ where I and J are the horizontal and vertical dimensions of the frames, n is the frame index, and (i, j) are the spatial coordinates.
+The main drawback of this measurement is that it is not possible to distinguish among a high local or small global changes.
+Block based systems ([11]), aim to reduce the contribution of camera and objects motion.
 To that end, every frame is divided into a set of blocks that are compared to their corresponding blocks in the next frame.
 In this work, techniques that need motion vectors are not used because of the higher computational requirements.
-Finally, histogram-based systems [10] try to further reduce the negative effect of object and camera motion by comparing the histograms of successive images.
+Instead, a technique to reduce the undesirable contribution of camera and object motion will be discussed below.
+Finally, histogram-based systems ([6]) try to further reduce the negative effect of object and camera motion by comparing the histograms of successive images.
 The main problem of histogram techniques is that two images with completely different content may have similar histograms.

-In this work, low resolution images obtained from the DC coefficients of the MPEG compressed video stream will be used to compute the MAFD measurement.
-Figure 1.a shows the MAFD signal for a typical news sequence.
+Algorithms for scene change detection can also be grouped into compressed and pixel domain techniques.
+Recently compressed video domain techniques have gained much attention since usually video data is stored in compressed format and removing the decoding step and working with a much lower amount of data greatly reduces the computational load ([13]).
+In this work low resolution images obtained from the DC coefficients of the MPEG compressed video stream will be used to compute the MAFD measurement.

+Figure 2.a shows the MAFD signal for a typical news sequence.
 The narrow and high peaks in the Figure correspond to scene transitions.
 On the other hand, objects and camera motion normally last for more than one frame which produces wide pulses in the MAFD signal (between the peaks).
-This difference is exploited here to distinguish motion and cuts in video.
-To that end, once the MAFD(n) signal is obtained, basic morphological operations, such as openings and closings [11], are applied to reduce the contribution of object and camera motion.
-Figure 1.b shows the MAFD(n) signal after taking the residue of an opening.
+This difference is exploited to distinguish motion and cuts in video.
+To that end, once the MAFD(n) signal is obtained, basic morphological operations, such as openings and closings ([10]), are applied to reduce the contribution of object and camera motion.
+Figure 2.b shows the MAFD(n) signal after taking the residue of an opening.
 It can be seen how the contribution of camera and object motion has been considerably reduced, and then, the choice of a suitable threshold becomes much simpler.
-It can also be noticed that the last peak of

-Fig. 1.
+It can also be noticed that the last peak of MAFD(n) in Fig. 2.a has been also removed by the morphological filtering because the peak corresponds to a gradual transition, and then, it lasts for several frames.
+However, this will not be a problem for our final goal, since although gradual transitions appear in news sequences, they are rarely found in news stories.

+Figure 2.
 Example of cut detection in a test news sequence.
-Left MAFD(n), right MAFD(n) after morphological processing
+Up MAFD(n), down MAFD(n) after morphological processing